StephanAkkerman/LyriLearn/README.md

 ## Key Features 🔑

 - Translates song lyrics into your target language.
-- Synchronizes translated lyrics with music playback.
+- Synchronizes translated lyrics with music playback, hovering over words shows their translation.
 - Provides part-of-speech tagging for better understanding of lyrics.
 - User-friendly interface for easy navigation.